microsoft/dotnet/Documentation/compatibility/wcf-binding-with-the-transportwithmessagecredential-security-mode.md

 Not planned

 ### Change Description
-Beginning in the .NET Framework 4.6.1, WCF binding that uses the TransportWithMessageCredential security mode can be setup to receive messages with unsigned "to" headers for asymmetric security keys.
+Beginning in the .NET Framework 4.6.1, WCF binding that uses the TransportWithMessageCredential security mode can be set up to receive messages with unsigned "to" headers for asymmetric security keys.

 By default, unsigned "to" headers will continue to be rejected in .NET 4.6.1.
 They will only be accepted if an application opts into this new mode of operation using the Switch.System.ServiceModel.AllowUnsignedToHeader configuration switch.